Root’s Key Problems

 Baseball is a game of numbers.
 So much so that the Major League Baseball site features 72 standard stats which “help tell the tales of the game millions love.”

-One of the oldest and most universal tools to measure a hitter’s success at the plate is batting average, which was adapted in the late 19th century by Henry Chadwick, an English statistician raised on cricket.
+One of the oldest and most universal tools to measure a hitter’s success at the plate is batting average, which was adopted in the late 19th century by Henry Chadwick, an English statistician raised on cricket.
 The stat is determined by dividing a player’s hits by his total at-bats (a player’s turn at batting) for a number between zero (shown as .000) and one (1.000).
 But according to the site, batting average alone isn’t enough since it doesn’t take into account the number of times a batter reaches base via walks or hit-by-pitches, and it also excludes hit types (double, triple or home run are more valuable than a single).

 Then, in 1984, on-base percentage (OBP) became an official MLB stat.
 OBP refers to how frequently a batter reaches base per plate appearance.
 Times on base include hits, walks and hit-by-pitches, but do not include errors, times reached on a fielder’s choice or a dropped third strike.
 Since a hitter’s goal is to avoid making an out, on-base percentage shows which hitters have accomplished that task the best, and according to the site, there aren’t many better basic evaluative tools than on-base percentage.
 But basic is just basic.